syncfusion-content/javascript-docs/js/Diagram/Scroll-Settings.md

 ## ScrollToNode

 You can bring the node/connector into view by using client side method scrollToNode.
-Please refer to below API document.
+Please refer to below link which shows how to use scrollToNode method in diagram.

 [scrollToNode](/api/js/ejdiagram#methods:scrolltonode "scrollToNode")